b4rk13/SPM-Project-Resource-Variance-Analyzer/Flow Action/README.md

 - *Percent Variance Threshold* {integer} - Percentage variance threshold to flag a 'bad week' [Default = 20] [Minimum = 10]

 ## Steps
-1. **Resource Analysis** - invokes the script include, passing in parameters.
+1. **Script - Resource Analysis** - invokes the script include, passing in parameters.
 Step Outputs:
    - *project_health_json* {array.Object} - Object output from the script include with analysis results
    - *has_anomalies* {true/false} - Boolean indicator whether any anomalies were found
-2. **Email Body Generator** - Uses results object from previous step and generates HTML content for an email body.
+2. **Script - Email Body Generator** - Uses results object from previous step and generates HTML content for an email body.
 Step Output:
    - *email_body* {HTML} - styled HTML of the results, to be used as the body of an email to the Project Manager

 ## Outputs